-In Charles Bonnet Syndrome, some people with poor vision may experience silent visual hallucinations.
+Charles Bonnet syndrome (CBS) is a common condition among people with poor vision.
+It is when you experience silent visual hallucinations.
 These can seem real and can be confusing or frightening.
 They are caused by the brain trying to ‘fill in’ detail in the blind areas.
 The hallucinations usually decrease or disappear over time.